rLegacy/notes/character ideas.md

 # Fuck all that noise, "full" artificer
 DM's discretion, kobold seems like it would be busted
-## Race: Gnome
-- Ability Score Increase.
-Your Intelligence score increases by 2.
-- Age.
-Gnomes mature at the same rate as humans, and most are expected to settle into adult life around the age of 40.
-They can live to 350 years on average, but it's not too uncommon for them to reach 500 years of age.
-- Alignment.
-Gnomes are generally Good.
-Those who tend towards Law are sages, engineers, researchers, scholars, investigators, or inventors.
-Those who tend towards Chaos are often minstrels, tricksters, wanderers, or fanciful jewelers.
-Gnomes are light-hearted, and even the tricksters amongst them favor harmless pranks over vicious schemes.
-- Size.
-Gnomes are between 3 and 4 feet tall and weigh around 40 pounds.
-Your size is Small.
-- Speed.
-Your base walking speed is 25 feet.
-- Darkvision.
-Accustomed to life underground, you have superior vision in dark and dim conditions.
-You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
-You can't discern color in darkness, only shades of gray.
-- Gnome Cunning.
-You have advantage on all Intelligence, Wisdom, and Charisma saves against magic.
-- Languages.
-You can read, speak, and write Common and Gnomish.
-- Rock Gnome
-    - Ability Score Increase.
-Your Constitution score increases by 1.
-    - Artificer's Lore.
-Whenever you make an Intelligence (History) check related to magical, alchemical, or technological items, you can add twice your proficiency bonus instead of any other proficiency bonus that may apply.
-    - Tinker.
-You have proficiency with artisan tools (tinker's tools).
-Using those tools, you can spend 1 hour and 10 gp worth of materials to construct a Tiny clockwork device (AC 5, 1 hp).
-The device ceases to function after 24 hours (unless you spend 1 hour repairing it to keep the device functioning), or when you use your action to dismantle it; at that time, you can reclaim the materials used to create it.
-You can have up to three such devices active at a time.
-When you create a device, choose one of the following options:
-        - Clockwork Toy.
-This toy is a clockwork animal, monster, or person, such as a frog, mouse, bird, dragon, or soldier.
-When placed on the ground, the toy moves 5 feet across the ground on each of your turns in a random direction.
-It makes noises as appropriate to the creature it represents.
-        - Fire Starter.
-The device produces a miniature flame, which you can use to light a candle, torch, or campfire.
-Using the device requires your action.
-        - Music Box.
-When opened, this music box plays a single song at a moderate volume.
-The box stops playing when it reaches the song's end or when it is closed.
-        - At your DM's discretion, you may make other objects with effects similar in power to these.
-The Prestidigitation cantrip is a good baseline for such effects.

 ## Race Kobold
 - Ability Score Increase.
 Your Dexterity score increases by 2.
 - Age.
 Kobolds reach adulthood at age 6 and can live up to 120 years but rarely do so.